 Herschel C. Pangborn is a PhD candidate in Mechanical Engineering, NSF Graduate Research Fellow, and Teaching Fellow at the University of Illinois at Urbana-Champaign (UIUC).
 His current research with Professor Andrew Alleyne focuses on the hierarchical control of vehicle electro-thermal energy systems, improving their performance, efficiency, and safety by developing control frameworks that coordinate actions among multiple subsystems, components, and physical domains.
 Herschel received a B.S. in Mechanical Engineering from Penn State University in 2013 and an M.S. in Mechanical Engineering from the University of Illinois in 2015.
 His work in the Alleyne Research Group has included collaborations with the Air Force Research Laboratory (AFRL), the NSF Engineering Research Center for Power Optimization of Electro-Thermal Systems (POETS), the Center for Integrated Thermal Management of Aerospace Vehicles (CITMAV), and the University of Illinois Air Conditioning and Refrigeration Center (ACRC).
-He is also an Engineering Consultant for CU Aerospace, supporting the Thermosys simulation toolset for analyzing the behavior of thermal management systems.
+He is also an Engineering Consultant for CU Aerospace, supporting the Thermosys simulation toolset for analyzing the behavior of both single phase and multi-phase thermal management systems.

 In Spring 2018, Herschel served as the course instructor for ME 460: Industrial Control Systems at the University of Illinois, and was subsequently recognized on the UIUC Spring 2018 List of Teachers Ranked as Excellent by Their Students.